 The movie’s story takes place in a town called Pine Tree.
 However, that town is entirely fictional and does not exist in reality.
 The only place you can view it is in the musical that several people revisit every year.
 The film portrays Vermont as a quaint, rural place with a rather peaceful aesthetic.

-Here is where the movie was actually shot at:
+Here is where the movie was actually shot:

 Shooting on location only started to gain traction post the 1960s.
 However, there were still tons of challenges that remain to be present even today.
 In the 21st century, low-budget movies can be easily filmed on location with small crews, thanks to advances in technology and institutionalization of location filming.
 However, changing weather is still a concern for filmmakers.

 The state’s climate quickly changes from a bright, sunny day to dusky and cloudy in no time.
 This has turned out to be quite challenging for cinematographers who seek to maintain the same color palette for the entire film.
-Moreover, reproducing the exact lighting also becomes tough when re-shoots are needed for a particular scene.
-In addition, there were other challenges like availability of filming crews and warehouse space for interior shots.
+Moreover, reproducing the exact lighting also becomes tough when re-shooting is needed for a particular scene.
+In addition, there were other challenges, like the availability of filming crews and warehouse space for interior shots.

 20th Century Fox Studios, Los Angeles

-As described above, neither the town, Pine Tree nor Columbia Inn are real places and both of them were shot at a sound-stage in Paramount Studios, California.
-Regardless of that, it doesn’t change the fact the places have become iconic and many families often enjoy revisiting the fictional locations every Christmas as a form of tradition.
+As described above, neither the town, Pine Tree, nor Columbia Inn are real places, and both were shot at a sound stage in Paramount Studios, California.
+Regardless of that, the places have become iconic, and many families enjoy revisiting the fictional locations every Christmas as a form of tradition.

 It is interesting to know that ‘White Christmas’ was the first movie to be released in VistaVision.
-The technique provided a higher resolution experience and was a wide screen variant of the 35mm film.
-The technology became obsolete in only seven years however as better shooting methods came along.
+The technique provided a higher resolution experience and was a wide-screen variant of the 35mm film.
+The technology became obsolete in only seven years, however, as better shooting methods came along.
 However, many European and Japanese filmmakers continued to use it.
-More notably however, the first three ‘Star Wars’ movies utilized the VistaVision format to added high resolution special effects.
+More notably, however, the first three ‘Star Wars’ movies utilized the VistaVision format to add high-resolution special effects.

 Read More: Where Was Elf Filmed?